- GDP (PPP):

 - FDI Inflow:

 A former colony of Spain and then of the United States that is spread over 7,000 linguistically diverse Western Pacific islands, the Philippines became a self-governing commonwealth in 1935.
-Its diverse population speaks more than 80 languages and dialects and is spread over 7,000 islands in the Western Pacific.
-Longtime Davao City Mayor Rodrigo Duterte succeeded President Benigno Aquino III in 2016.
-Duterte has consolidated power in traditional Philippine political fashion by marginalizing his opponents, and his brutal crackdown on illegal drugs reflects authoritarian tendencies.
+President Rodrigo Duterte, elected in 2016, has consolidated power in traditional Philippine political fashion by marginalizing his opponents.
+The brutality of his crackdown on illegal drug trafficking reflects authoritarian tendencies.
 Duterte was strengthened politically when his allies swept the 2019 midterm Senate elections.
-In an effort to improve economic relations, Duterte has downplayed tensions with China.
+In an effort to improve economic relations between the two countries, Duterte has downplayed tensions between the Philippines and China.
 Agriculture is still a significant part of the economy, but industrial production in such areas as electronics, apparel, and shipbuilding has been growing rapidly.
-Remittances from overseas workers are equivalent to nearly 10 percent of GDP.
+Remittances from overseas workers are equivalent to 10.5 percent of GDP.